|

 whatever), why isn’t that considered part of our universe?

-The curvature of space is a mathematical concept; meaning that
+The curvature of space is a mathematical concept; a

 concept that wonderfully describes what gravity does to things like